-- 1. The decision maker shall provide the parties with the opportunity to submit written, relevant questions that the party wants asked of another party or witness within five business days of when the decision maker received the investigation report and party responses. - a.
-The decision maker shall explain to a party proposing questions if the decision maker excludes a question as notrelevant. - 2.
-Each party shall be provided the opportunity to review the responses of another party and/or witness, and to ask limited written follow-up questions within five business days of receiving the answers. - 3.
-Each party will receive a copy of the responses to any follow-upquestions. - 4.
-The decision maker shall review the investigation report, the parties' responses and other relevant materials, applying the preponderance of the evidence standard ("more likely than not"). - 5.
-The decision maker shall issue a written determination, which shallinclude the following: - a.
-Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy; - b.
+- The decision maker shall provide the parties with the opportunity to submit written, relevant questions that the party wants asked of another party or witness within five calendar [or business] days of when the decision maker received the investigation report and party responses. - a.
+The decision maker shall explain to a party proposing questions if the decision maker excludes a question as not relevant. - Each party shall be provided the opportunity to review the responses of another party and/or witness, and to ask limited written follow-up questions within five calendar [or business] days of receiving the answers. - 3.
+Each party will receive a copy of the responses to any follow-up questions. - 4.
+The decision maker shall review the investigation report, the parties' responses and other relevant materials, applying the preponderance of the evidence standard ("more likely than not").
+[Note to Local Boards: School districts can use the clear and convincing standard, but we recommend retaining the preponderance standard that school districts use in most other cases.] - 5.
+The decision maker shall issue a written determination, which shall include the following: - a.
+Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy;

+- b.
 A description of the procedural steps taken from receipt of the formal complaint through the determination, including notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and meetings held; - c.
-A determination regarding responsibility as to each allegation and findings of fact supporting the determinations;
+A determination regarding responsibility as to each allegation and findings of fact supporting the determinations; - d.

-- d.
 A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the school district imposes on the respondent, and whether remedies designed to restore or preserve equal access to the school district's programs and activities will be provided to the complainant; - e.
-The school district's appeal procedure and permissible bases for he parties to appeal the determination. - 6.
+The school district's appeal procedure and permissible bases for the parties to appeal the determination. - 6.
 The written determination shall be provided to the parties simultaneously.
-The determination concerning responsibility becomes final either on the date that the school district provides the parties with the written determination of the results of the appeal, if an appeal is filed, or if an appeal is not filed, the date onwhich the appeal would no longer be considered timely.
+The determination concerning responsibility becomes final either on the date that the school district provides the parties with the written determination of the results of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which the appeal would no longer be considered timely.

-F. Remedies, Discipline and Other Actions
+H. Remedies, Discipline and Other Actions